Dating After a Spinal Cord Injury

 Sexuality is much more than the physical.
 It’s easy to view your sexuality as just a physical thing.
 But the confidence you exude and your personality traits – a sense of humor, honesty, friendliness, listening skills – are all part of what attracts someone to you.

 Today it’s easier than ever to meet new people.
-Social media and specialized online dating sites can help you easily make new connections.
+Social media and specialised online dating sites can help you easily make new connections.
 And “real-life” opportunities, such as going out with family and friends, volunteer work, and other social events can also expand your relationship possibilities.

 Rejection is a universal experience.
 Any single person will tell you that dating can be very difficult, and the fear of rejection is real.
 Some people may not be able to see past your injury.
 Take comfort in the fact that rejection happens to nearly everyone on the dating scene.